CNoune/IMG_pipelines/README.md

 I am slowly converting everything from Bash to Python 3 and attempting to introduce cross-platform compatibility.

+The Assembly Pipeline will be shifted to legacy soon and ported to Python but I do not have an ETA.

 # System Requirements - MetaGaAP and Assembly Pipeline

 At least 8GB of RAM.